rachelgu1/darwin-dcsa.github.io/content/sports-societies.md

 <a href="{{site.baseurl | absolute_url}}/images/Societies/basketballwomen.png"><img src="{{site.baseurl | absolute_url}}/images/Societies/basketballwomen.png" alt="[Basketball Club (women)]" width="200px"/></a><br>

-The Darwin Women’s Basketball Club is the college's most successful sports team having won the college league every year for the last 5 years and most years since its formation in May 2000.
-As well as the college league, the team ompetes in, and usually wins, the university-wide knock out 'Cuppers' tournament in Lent term.
+The Darwin Women’s Basketball Club is the college's most successful sports team having won the college league most years since its formation in May 2000.
+As well as the college league, the team competes in, and usually wins, the university-wide knock out 'Cuppers' tournament in Lent term.
 We are fortunate enough to have a dedicated basketball coach who runs our training from early October so we are ready for competitive matches throughout the year.
-Over the summer we continue to practice with friendly games every week, often joined by members of the university 1st and 2nd (Blues and Panthers) teams!
-The club is incredibly friendly and welcoming and is known for nurturing enthusiastic beginners.
-So if you want to come and play a sport that is both physically challenging and mentally stimulating please do join our training sessions in October!
+Over the summer we practice with friendly games every week, often joined by members of the university 1st and 2nd teams!<br><br>
-<br><br>

 <strong>Contact:</strong> <br>
-Daniel Watts, d@nielwatts.com<br>
+Laura Pelligrini, lp563<br>
 <a href="https://www.facebook.com/groups/darwinbb/">Facebook</a><br>
 <a href="https://darwinbasketball.wordpress.com/about/">Website</a><br>
 </details>